Attention Deficit Disorders in Children, Teens, and Adults

 Diagnosis of ADHD in Children and Adults

-Assessing for ADHD in Children and Adults: A comprehensive assessment is recommended to diagnose ADHD in children and adults.
-It is essential to rule out other potential sources of the ADHD behaviors and to diagnosis an co-occurring conditions such as anxiety, other learning disability, etc. [National Resource Center on ADHD]
+A comprehensive assessment is recommended to diagnose ADHD in children, teens, and adults.
+It is essential to rule out other potential sources of the ADHD behaviors and to diagnose any co-occurring conditions such as anxiety, learning disability, etc.

 Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD)